cBioPortal/cbioportal/docs/portal.properties-Reference.md

 To setup the Redis cache servers the following properties are required:

 ```
+redis.name=unique_cbioportal_instance_name
 redis.leader_address=redis://{host/servicename}:6379
 redis.follower_address=redis://{host/servicename}:6379
 redis.database=0
 redis.password=password
 ```

+If you are running one redis instance for multiple instances of cBioPortal, one can use the properties `redis.name` and `redis.database` to avoid clashes.
+If you are running only one instance of cBioPortal any value for name/database will do.

 There are also some optional parameters:

 `redis.clear_on_startup`: If `true`, the caches will clear on startup.
 This is important to do to avoid reading old study data from the cache.
 You may want to turn it off and clear